Data Protection Help! Sheet

 If your organisation processes and retains personal information regarding individuals, then you need to be aware of what you should be doing to protect that information.

-As the management committee, you are ultimately responsible under the Data Protection Act 1998 and need to ensure that your organisation's practices are compliant.
+As the management committee, you have a responsibility to ensure that your organisation's practices are compliant with data protection laws.

-The Data Protection Act 1998 aims to strike a balance between the rights of individuals and the interests of those with legitimate reasons for using personal information.
+Data Protection laws aim to strike a balance between the rights of individuals and the interests of those with legitimate reasons for using their personal information.
 Individuals, for example, are given the rights to access certain information held on them.

-The Management Committee needs to ensure that the organisation has considered 3 key questions in order to ensure that they are compliant with the Act:
+The Management Committee needs to ensure that the organisation has considered 3 key questions regarding data protection:

-- Are we obliged to notify the Information Commissioner's Office that we are handling personal information?; and
+- Are we obliged to notify the ICO that we are handling personal information?;

-Personal information means data which relates to a living individual who can be identified from those data (or from that data and other information which is in the organisation's possession).
-It covers both facts and opinions about the individual.
+Personal data is information that relates to a living individual who can be identified from those data, or from that data and other available information.
+The definition covers both facts and opinions about the individual.

-- If you do not process personal information, then you do not have any obligations under the Data Protection Act 1998.
+- If you do not process personal information, then you do not have any obligations under the GDPR or DPA.

-2. Are we obliged to notify the Information Commissioner's Office that we are handling personal information?
+2. Are we obliged to notify the Information Commissioner's Office (ICO) that we are handling personal information?

 Click here for a self-assessment questionnaire to confirm whether your organisation needs to provide notification.

-The Data Protection Act 1998 obliges those who process personal information to notify the Information Commissioners Office that they are doing so.
-However, most not for profit organisations will find themselves covered by the exemptions for this.
+Those who process personal information are obligated to register with the Information Commissioner that they are doing so and pay an annual data protection fee.
+However, most not for profit organisations will find themselves covered by the exemption.

-Essentially, if you are a not for profit organisation processing personal information solely for:
+Essentially, if you are a not for profit organisation and you process personal information solely for the purposes of:

 - maintaining a membership or supporters scheme;

-- administering activities for individuals who are members or have regular contact with you
+- providing or administering activities for members or individuals who have regular contact with you

-then you are likely to find yourself exempt from notification.
-In addition, if none of your processing is carried out on a computer, then you are unlikely to need to notify, but you do need to check the detail in the Information Commissioner's Office online guidance at https://ico.org.uk.
+then you are likely to be exempt from notification.
+In addition, if none of your processing (including other purposes) is carried out electronically (including computers, smartphones, call recording, etc), then you are unlikely to need to notify, but you are still covered by data protection laws.

 Click here for more details on exemptions for not-for-profit organisations.